 Taking cover, Biggs and Bark traded shots with the soldiers while Tails covered Jessie while she worked, using the massive sword as a shield.
 He placed a hand on the Lightning Emerald and prepared another charge while he defended the brunette.
 Working furiously, Jessie entered the last few keystrokes and listened as the code registered and the door opened.
 “Guys!
 It’s open!
 Hurry!
-There’s only sixty seconds left!” she yelled.
+There are only sixty seconds left!” she yelled.

 Tails held the Lightning charge in his hand while Biggs and Bark backed away towards the entrance.
 As soon as they cleared the second door with Jessie, the mercenary launched the spell at the door panel leading to the elevator, shorting it out and closing the door on the soldiers before running out himself.

-Wedge spotted his teammates emerge from the reactor.
+Wedge spotted his teammates emerging from the reactor.
 Waving to them, he opened the emergency exit to Sector 8 and stood by the door.
 Biggs led the pack, followed by Bark and Jessie running side by side and Tails bringing up the rear.
 As they reached the T-junction on the walkway and swerved to the right, Jessie lost her footing, stumbled and fell flat onto her face.
 Tails stopped by her side, helped her up and together they escaped just as the bomb detonated.

-The CPU on the main bomb located in the conversion chamber executed a command at the 30 second mark, sending a signal up from the high powered transmitter, through the cleverly hidden signal boosters and up to the router that was already connected to the secondary explosive Biggs mounted in the RINGTEK Manufacturing Plant.
+The CPU on the main bomb located in the conversion chamber executed a command at the 30-second mark, sending a signal up from the high powered transmitter, through the cleverly hidden signal boosters and up to the router that was already connected to the secondary explosive Biggs mounted in the RINGTEK Manufacturing Plant.
 Now synchronized, the bombs detonated in unison as the countdown hit zero.
-The resulting blasts ignited the Energen and the RINGTEK, setting off a chain reaction which travelled upwards through the reactor and out of the top of the enormous exhaust stack, spewing out a ring of fire that illuminated the city and the night sky.
+The resulting blasts ignited the Energen and the RINGTEK, setting off a chain reaction that travelled upwards through the reactor and out of the top of the enormous exhaust stack, spewing out a ring of fire that illuminated the city and the night sky.

 “Sir, we have a situation!”

 An administrative secretary shouted out loud as she breathlessly scrambled up the stairs to the 70th floor of Kintobor’s main headquarters, located in the centre of the city.
 At the top of her ascent, the woman adjusted her knee-length pencil skirt and glasses, both askew in her haste, before striding forward to the man standing next to the opulent desk at the far side of the circular room.
-He was looking out of the reinforced, floor to ceiling panoramic windows that arched upwards and met at the centre above, forming a dome.
-The design allowed anyone on the floor an unrestricted, 360 degree view of the entire city.
+He was looking out of the reinforced, floor-to-ceiling panoramic windows that arched upwards and met at the centre above, forming a dome.
+The design allowed anyone on the floor an unrestricted, 360-degree view of the entire city.

 From behind a pair of tinted, thick-lensed pince-nez, President Kintobor observed the damage wrought from the reactor explosion.
 He wore a snow-white coat over wizened shoulders and black slacks over polished, black shoes.
 His lips underneath a thick, bushy grey moustache tightened into a thin line, his long, hooked nose wrinkled and the hands behind his back balled into fists as he watched a secondary explosion erupt from the top of the reactor’s stack.
 “Yes, I can see it right now, Monica,” he said, his reedy voice laced with anger.
 “Have you any information about the perpetrators?”

 Snapping to attention, Monica opened the leather-bound organizer she carried with her, cleared her throat and spoke.
 “At approximately 2300 hours at Sector 1 station, two soldiers were incapacitated after investigating the late train entering the station.
 According to their statements, the usual crowds they see on a daily basis at that time did not exit the cars; they were empty, save for two Humans, a woman and a man.
 One of the soldiers was able to radio for backup before being knocked out.
-Three MP’s responded to the call but were killed in action; two with severe laceration along their waistlines and the third charred black from a magic attack.
-We originally suspected that one of the assailants was armed with a sword and Emeralds to cause that kind of damage.”
+Three MP’s responded to the call but were killed in action; two with severe laceration and the third charred black from a magic attack.
+We initially suspected that one of the assailants was armed with a sword and Emeralds to cause that kind of damage.”

 “Hmm… and how come we were not aware of their movements?” the elderly man asked as he stroked his moustache in thought.

 “It seems that after that initial assault, all of Reactor #1’s security systems had been hacked,” Monica reported, flipping through her handwritten notes.
 “Whoever broke into the security systems was very good at what they were doing,” she continued.
-“Disabled communications, the motion and thermal sensors, set the security cameras on a feedback loop and then further disrupted things to mask their presence.”
+“Disabled communications, the motion and thermal sensors set the security cameras on a feedback loop and then further disrupted things to mask their presence.”